finland & estonia

 Helsinki's Lutheran Church with its expanse of steps.

 The icon of Helsinki: The magnificent pink Finnish granite Art Deco/Nouveau Helsinki Central Station with its imposing two pairs of gods holding lamps.
 I absolutely love this building.
 I have no idea why, but these railway men seem to capture something of the essence of Nordic Finland.
 So much so I spent around half and hour taking photographs of them from various angles.
 I think the accompanying clock tower, which looms large when viewed from certain standpoints, adds to the drama of this building.

 The huge tower of Kallio Church seen through an explosion of summer wild-flower blooms.

 Approaching the coastline of Estonia was a delight and rather surprising.
-My perceptions perhaps coloured by Estonia as a former Soviet country, Tallinn's Medieval Gothic spires and turrets loomed large on the fast approaching horizon.
+My perceptions perhaps coloured by Estonia as a former Soviet country, Tallinn's Medieval Gothic spires and turrets loomed large on a horizon rapidly honing into view.
 Tallinn is a UNESCO World Heritage site and a wander around its 13th Century cobbled centre more than justifies this categorisation.
-Most impressive is the glorious bulbous onions of the Russian St Alexander Nevsky Cathedral, one of Tallin's most striking buildings.
-It looks like a carefully made cake with intricate cream layers.
+Most impressive is the glorious bulbous onions of the Russian St Alexander Nevsky Cathedral, one of Tallinn's most striking buildings.
+It looks like a carefully-made cake with intricate cream layers.
 Its black domes and gold embellishments, set against a vivid blue sky, appear almost edible.
 The weather had been grey and overcast for much of the day, but the sky cleared just long enough for me to take one glorious photograph.
 Divine intervention?
-Tallinn's Medieval towers, with their fetching red tiled cone hats and flanking stone walls encircle the city's Old Town and, I pondered, probably went a long way to protecting the city's heritage from the worst excesses of Soviet rule.
+Tallinn's Medieval towers, with their fetching red-tiled cone hats and flanking stone walls encircle the city's Old Town and, I pondered, probably went a long way to protecting the city's heritage from the worst excesses of Soviet rule.
 A walk in a north-easterly direction takes you past the wooden, and slightly creepy, St Simeon Church.
 I was especially intrigued by this because, at the time, it was the first wooden church I had ever seen.